Does the overall faculty resource plan need to have a certain structure? Do we have to take special time period into account?

 What is the minimum performance standard?

-AACSB does not have an absolute standard.
-The goal or benchmark for overall student performance on any given learning goal should be determined by each school consistent with its mission, degree programs, and student profile.
-This performance level provides a basis to determine if the collective student performance on any given learning goal is acceptable or unacceptable.
+AACSB does not have a prescribed standard.
+The goal or benchmark for overall student performance on any given learning competency should be determined by each school consistent with its mission, degree programs, and student profile.
+This performance level provides a basis to determine if the collective student performance on any given learning competency is acceptable or unacceptable.
 If performance is unacceptable, curricula change should follow to address the problem.

 Must all graduates meet the expected standard on all learning goals?

 No, but the learning goals do represent the intentions of the faculty for every student.
 If students are not achieving the learning goals at acceptable levels, action must be taken to strengthen the curriculum for future students.

 How many competency goals are needed?